tamu-engineering-research/Open-source-power-dataset/README.md

 ## Suggested Citation
 - Please cite the following paper when you use this data hub:
 `
-``An Open-Source Multi-scale Power Dataset for Machine Learning,'' Neural Information Processing System Dataset and Benchmark Track, 2021.
+``An Open-Source Multi-scale Power System Dataset for Machine Learning on Time Series,'' Neural Information Processing System Dataset and Benchmark Track, 2021.
 `\
 Available at: [arXiv](https://arxiv.org/abs/XXXXXXXXXXXXXX).